-You might envision someone stealing your checkbook or credit card numbers, then racking up debt in your name.
-The reality is thieves can use your identity for a number of different things, including seeking medical care, applying for government assistance and disability, taking out student loans, and more.
+Identity theft is not a single crime.
+One might envision someone stealing a checkbook or credit card numbers, then racking up debt in someone’s name.
+The reality is thieves can use people’s identity for a number of different things, including seeking medical care, applying for government assistance and disability, taking out student loans and more.

 For on-the-go assistance, check out the free ID Theft Help App from ITRC.